hiroxpepe/camel-twitter-examproject/README.txt

 -----------------------------------------------------------
 * How to run on the local?

+You will need to make the data directory.
+  > cd {path to this README.txt directory!}
+  > mkdir data
+  > cd data
+  > mkdir inbox

 To run the .war application by jetty plugin.
   > cd {path to this README.txt directory!}
   > mvn jetty:run